Solidie/solidie/readme.txt

 **Usage Instructions:**

 Once the plugin is activated, you will find **Solidie** menu in the dashboard left sidebar.
+It has more submenus containing various features.

+= Documentation and Support =

+If you have any questions or problems using this plugin, you can write here in [support channel](https://wordpress.org/support/plugin/solidie/)

+Please note that this plugin is developed using React.js.
+If you want to access the unminified files for this plugin, you can do so from [here](https://bitbucket.org/jayedulk/solidie/)

 == Screenshots ==